Redundancy Solicitors

 For example:

-- not considering alternatives to dismissal
+- Firstly, not considering alternatives to dismissal

-These mistakes can result in damaging claims against your business and lengthy litigation that could be avoided if dealt with correctly.
+Unfortunately, these mistakes can result in damaging claims against your business and lengthy litigation that could be avoided if dealt with correctly.

-Employers who may be faced with making their staff redundant can invite them to apply for voluntary redundancy instead.
+Therefore, employers who may be faced with making their staff redundant can invite them to apply for voluntary redundancy instead.
 This can ease the situation and avoid compulsory redundancy.

 Making someone redundant – Our legal fees

-We will advise you of the fee rates applicable to your matter at the very outset.
+In addition, we will advise you of the fee rates applicable to your matter at the very outset.

 What you can expect when instructing Attwells Solicitors